chandramoulichandru9741/bookspot-initiative/README.md

 # bookspot-initiative
-"The bookspot-initiative repository is an online platform developed using the MERN stack (MongoDB, Express.js, React.js, and Node.js).
+"The bookspot-initiative repository is an online platform developed using MongoDB, Express.js, EJS and Node.js.
 This project aims to create a comprehensive online platform for purchasing and accessing printed books.